Neuroblastomadown arrow

 High Risk Category

-The overall survival for children with high risk NBL is roughly 20-35%.
+The overall survival for children with high risk NBL is poor and roughly 20-35%.

 The disease is generally very responsive to chemotherapy, but there is a high relapse rate.